4 things my wife needs to remember I can’t do (and that your man can’t do either)

 As we walk out of Amor de Brazil after her birthday dinner, she says, “Why did we go there?
 I feel like a caveman!
 You need to go back and take your buddies.”
 She’s half-joking.

 Men walking around with meat on sticks asking, “Want some?”
 What a great concept for a restaurant.
-Brenda enjoyed the surprise, sampled everything, and loved being together, but it wasn’t her thing.
+Brenda enjoyed the surprise, sampled everything, and loved being together.
+But it wasn’t her thing.

 I took her there because I wanted her to experience something different and I had no idea what kind of surprise she might like.
 So I made an executive decision.